 Appraiser Profile

+With over 20 years of experience in a wide range of appraisal assignments, Sally delivers the highest level of service, due diligence, and expertise for her clients.
+Her appraisal reports are not only accurate and unbiased but also legally sound, based on thorough research and analysis, ensuring they can be substantiated and defended in a court of law.
 Sally specializes in 19th and 20th-century American and European art and sculpture, modern art, contemporary art, California art, fine art photography, murals, and digital art.
-Her appraisal assignments encompass insurance scheduling, estate planning, equitable division of property, and charitable donations.
 With a robust international network of art dealers and specialists, she has direct access to a wealth of sales data from both gallery and auction markets.
-Sally subscribes to three leading fine art databases that provide real-time gallery and auction sales data globally.
-Moreover, her personal library is stocked with essential resource books on 19th and 20th-century art, covering Impressionism, post-Impressionism, abstract expressionism, pop art, modern and contemporary art, and fine art photography.
+She subscribes to three leading fine art databases that provide real-time gallery and auction sales data globally.
+Her personal library is stocked with essential resource books on 19th and 20th-century art, covering Impressionism, post-Impressionism, abstract expressionism, pop art, modern and contemporary art, and fine art photography.